- 1 What is Shock Hair Loss and Why Does It Occur?

 7 Factors that Influence Shock Loss

-None of the patients wants to face shock hair loss, or undergo it at a lower range.
+None of the patients wants to face shock loss, or at least wish to undergo it at a lower range.
 There are some factors that increase or reduce shock hair loss.
 These factors are proved scientifically.
 However, the data was collected based on the statistics taken from operated hair transplants.
 It is worth remembering that there is no chance to escape from shock loss.
-Here are its factors:
+The factors:

 - Age: The shock hair loss range is higher in younger people’s hair transplants.
 At the later ages, the androgenic tension decreases and this causes less hair loss.
 At earlier ages, medical treatment should be the first measure.